Skip to content

 The DDSL / Reporting Officer will ask the whistle blower for their preferred means of communication and contact details and use these for all communications with the whistle blower in order to preserve confidentiality.

-If you wish to make an allegation and want to remain anonymous from the DDSL, there is a dedicated e-mail address for whistleblowing complaints to which only the Monitoring Officer and their two nominated Deputy Monitoring Officers will have access:
+If you wish to make an allegation and want to remain anonymous from the DDSL, there is a dedicated e-mail address for whistleblowing complaints to which only the Monitoring Officer and their two nominated Deputy Monitoring Officers will have access: whistle@hertfordshire.gov.uk

 There is also a confidential phone number to which whistleblowing complaints can be made.
 This number is 01992 555320.

-HMS recognises that the decision to make an allegation can be a difficult one to make.
+HMS recognises that the decision to make an allegation can be a difficult one.
 However, whistle blowers who make serious allegations in the reasonable belief that it is in the public interest to do so should be reassured that they are doing their duty either to their employer and / or to those for whom they are providing a service.
 The County Council and HMS will take appropriate action to protect a whistle blower who makes a serious allegation in the reasonable belief that it is in the public interest to do so from any reprisals, harassment, or victimisation.

+All allegations will be treated in confidence and every effort will be made to not reveal a whistle blower's identity unless the whistle blower otherwise requests or unless there is a legal requirement to do so.
+If the matter is subsequently dealt with through other HMS and County Council procedures, such as the Disciplinary Procedure, the whistle blower's identity may have to be revealed in accordance with that procedure if the matter is to be effectively dealt with.
+Similarly, if the allegation results in court proceedings, the whistle blower may have to give evidence in court if the case is to be successful.
 A Reporting Officer will not, without the whistle blower's consent, disclose the identity of a whistle blower to anyone other than another Reporting Officer or to a person who has been asked by a Reporting Officer to investigate the allegation.
 A Reporting Officer, who intends to ask another person to carry out an investigation, will, as far as is practicable, inform the whistle blower before disclosing the whistle blower's identity to the person to be asked to carry out the investigation.
 Any person asked to carry out an investigation by a Reporting Officer and to whom a whistle blower's identity has been disclosed, will not further disclose that identity to any person without the whistle blower's consent.

 The Whistleblowing Advice Line (NSPCC) offers free advice and support to professionals with concerns about how child protection issues are being handled in their own or another organisation.
 If you think an organisation is putting children at risk, even if you're not certain, call the helpline to talk through your concerns on 0800 028 0285 or you can email them on: help@nspcc.org.uk